griffijt/CAPM/README.md

 2. Apply concepts learned in my undergrad and CFA studies
 3. See if I add any value to my portfolio

+Portfolio return (input) data is saved in the repository under return_data.csv

 ## CAPM Model
 This R scrypt performs CAPM regression analysis on my two portfolios: my retirement account (RRSP) and my stock picking account (TFSA).